Ticket type: Public transport pass

 How does the Swiss Half Fare Card work?

 With a Swiss Half Fare Card, you are entitled to buy tickets at half the regular fare.
-You don’t have to have proof that you own a Swiss Half Fare Card when you buy the ticket.
+You don’t need proof that you’ll own a valid Swiss Half Fare Card when you buy the ticket.
 This will be checked on board.

 How to start using your digital Swiss Half Fare Card